Omphale: Family

-Omphale was the daughter of Iardanus, either a king of Lydia, or a river-god.
-According to Bibliotheke she was the wife of Tmolus, the oak-clad mountain king of Lydia; after he was gored to death by a bull, she continued to reign on her own.
+According to Diodorus Siculus, Omphale was the daughter of Iardanus while according to the mythographer Apollodorus, the name of her father was Iardanes, and she was the wife of Tmolus, a king of Lydia from whom she inherited his throne.

 Mythology

 Heracles and Omphale

-In one of many Greek variations on the theme of penalty for "inadvertent" murder, for his murder of Iphitus, the great hero Heracles, whom the Romans identified as Hercules, was, by the command of the Delphic Oracle Xenoclea, remanded as a slave to Omphale for the period of a year, the compensation to be paid to Eurytus, who refused it.
+The great hero Heracles, whom the Romans identified as Hercules,"inadvertently" murdered Iphitus.
+In one of many Greek variations on the theme the penalty was, by the command of the Delphic Oracle Xenoclea, that he be remanded as a slave to Omphale for the period of a year, the compensation to be paid to Eurytus, who refused it.
 (According to Diodorus, Iphitus' sons accepted it.)